top of page

 If I believe that the horse is in need of veterinary examination or examination from another equine professional, I will not proceed with the treatment and will ask you to seek further advice from the relevant professional.

 I am a local business and strive to keep my mileage low.
-I typically travel within a 10 mile radius of the EX11 postal code, East Devon, UK.
+I typically travel within a 20

 I can make appointments further afield on special arrangement, or will point you in the direction of a therapist in your area.